Howard Baskerville: Tabriz

 While in his final year at Princeton University, he corresponded with the Presbyterian Board of Foreign Missions (PBFM) in New York, requesting to be sent abroad to gain experience in a new language and culture.
 His goal was to be based in a foreign land for about two years after which he would return to America to continue his theological studies and become an ordained minister similar to his father and grandfather.
 His application for foreign service with the PBFM eventually resulted in his assignment as a teacher working for American missionaries to teach in Tabriz.
-Since Baskerville was not an ordained minister and intended to only serve for two years he was sent to Persia as a teacher on a short-term contract rather than as a missionary.
+Since Baskerville was not an ordained minister and intended to only serve for two years he was sent to Iran as a teacher on a short-term contract rather than as a missionary.
 Tabriz at that time hosted a large community of Americans living in Iran.
-American Christian missionaries had established schools and hospitals in northwestern Persia as early as 1835, primarily for Persia's Armenian and Assyrian Christian populations.
-The Memorial School to which Baskerville was assigned as a teacher was one of the many schools established by Americans in Persia.
+American Christian missionaries had established schools and hospitals in northwestern Iran as early as 1835, primarily for Iran's Armenian and Assyrian Christian populations.
+The Memorial School to which Baskerville was assigned as a teacher was one of the many schools established by Americans in Iran.

-In the summer of 1907, Baskerville traveled to Tabriz, arriving there in early Fall in time to teach English, history, and science to Iranian high school age young men at the American Memorial School, run by Presbyterian missionaries, on a two-year contract.
+In the summer of 1907, Baskerville traveled to Tabriz, arriving there in early Autumn in time to teach English, history, and science to Iranian high school age young men at the American Memorial School, run by Presbyterian missionaries, on a two-year contract.
 He first sailed from the United States to England and from there to Iran.
 Then he traveled from Hamedan to Tabriz on horseback.
 Baskerville first settled in the home of Samuel Wilson (school principal).
 He later moved to the Memorial School, where American teachers lived.

 Although he was not familiar with Persian or Azerbaijani, he still had a personal relationship with his students and met them at home.
 Sadegh Rezazadeh Shafaq, a student of Baskerville, who became close to him and acted as his translator, wrote about the day that Baskerville went to their house with Samuel Graham Wilson for Nowruz (Persian New Year):